 The Importance of Legal Assistance

 Navigating the Social Security system can be complex, particularly when facing a denial of benefits.
 At Farmer & Morris Law, PLLC, our legal team provides support throughout this process.
-Our services include:
+Services a Social Security lawyer from our firm can provide include:

 - Eligibility assessment: Determining whether you qualify for SSDI, SSI, or other benefits.